Devil's Doorway

-Devil's Doorway is a 1950 American Western film directed by Anthony Mann and starring Robert Taylor as an Indian who returns home from the American Civil War a hero awarded the Medal of Honor.
-However, his hopes for a peaceful life are shattered by bigotry and greed.
+Devil's Doorway is a 1950 American MGM Western film directed by Anthony Mann and starring Robert Taylor, Louis Calhern and Paula Raymond.
+The plot concerns the bigotry faced by an American Indian war veteran in his hometown.

 Plot

-The Civil War may be over back East, but prejudice still rules the West.
-A full-blooded Shoshone Indian named Lance Poole distinguished himself in the war, winning the Medal of Honor, only to return home to Medicine Bow, Wyoming, to something a far cry from a hero's welcome.

-Townspeople resent the fact that Lance and his father own a large and valuable piece of land.
-A doctor refuses to treat Lance's father, who dies, while Lance himself is unable to even buy a drink in the local saloon.
-A loophole in a law involving homesteaders is used by biased attorney Verne Coolan to strip Lance of his property.
-Lance turns to a female lawyer, Orrie Masters, who fails to acquire the necessary petition signatures they need to overturn the law.
+Lance Poole, a Shoshone veteran of the Civil War and Medal of Honor recipient, returns to his home in Medicine Bow, Wyoming, where the mostly white townspeople resent the fact that Poole and his father own a large and valuable piece of land.
+A doctor refuses to treat Poole's father, who dies, and Poole is unable to even buy a drink at the local saloon.
+Bigoted attorney Verne Coolan exploits a loophole in a homesteading law to strip Poole of his property.
+Poole turns to a female lawyer Orrie Masters for help but she fails to acquire the necessary petition signatures that they need to overturn the law.

-Coolan organizes sheepherders and attempts to drive out Lance by force.
-Shoshone tribesmen fight by Lance's side, using his cabin for a fort.
-Orrie calls in the U.S. Cavalry to create a truce, only to have them side with Coolan and the town.
-It's a lost cause.
-Lance is at least able to kill Coolan, but not before being already seriously wounded himself at the Shoshone barricade.
+Coolan organizes sheepherders and attempts to expel Poole by force.
+Shoshone tribesmen fight by Poole's side, using his cabin for a fort.
+Masters summons the U.S. Cavalry to create a truce, but they side with Coolan and the town.
+Poole kills Coolan but is seriously wounded at the Shoshone barricade.

-Lance Poole then turns the responsibility for the surviving women and children over to the only surviving male child, who leads them away from the barricade and presumably in the direction of the reservation.
-Afterward, Lance puts on his civil war sergeant major's uniform, and walks out to the cavalry commander and his former lawyer.
-The commander salutes Poole first, as that is the custom when greeting a medal of honor recipient.
-Lance then dies from exsanguination.
+Poole grants the responsibility for the surviving women and children to the only surviving male child, who leads them away from the barricade and presumably in the direction of the reservation.
+Afterward, Poole wears his Civil War sergeant major uniform and walks out to the cavalry commander and his former lawyer.
+The commander salutes Poole first, as that is the custom when greeting a Medal of Honor recipient.
+Poole then dies from his wounds.